asifmahmuddev/ctms/README.md

 **Transport orders.** An order names a mode, origin, destination and weight; the cost and the status follow from those and are never read from the submitted form.
 Pricing is per kilogram plus a distance rate for every thousand kilometres, so a heavy load pays for the distance while a parcel barely notices it, and an order without a route is charged on weight alone.

+**Pricing an order by hand.** Staff may set a figure other than the quote, with a reason shown to the account holder beside the price on both the order and the invoice.
+The reason is what makes it stick: `save()` recomputes the quote every time but only overwrites the price while no reason is recorded, and a settled payment fixes the price until the payment is reversed.

 **Paying for an order.** Placing an order opens a payment against it at **Payment Pending**, so no table carries a column that is sometimes blank; paying settles that same record and issues a receipt number.
 An administrator may mark a settled payment **Refunded** or **Failed**, either of which leaves the amount due again.

 **Cards.** The checkout is a demonstration and no money moves. **No card number and no security code is ever stored** — a kept card holds only the brand, last four digits, expiry and name on it, which is how a payment service keeps one on file; paying with a kept card asks for its security code again.